tansudasli/tensorflow-sandbox/README.md

  neural network, DL |   early stop, drop-out                   | normalize    |

 ```
-the methodology finding the sweet spot b/w the simple and complex models are, regularization, boosting and bagging==!
+the methodology finding the sweet spot b/w the simple and complex models are, regularization, boosting and bagging ==!

 - imbalanced data in classification (biased to )
 - gini & entropy in decision trees (how to split root node?)